Skip to main content

 Waterproof means that the product stops the water from getting inside (it’s impervious to water).

-Headphones with at least an IPX7 rating can go underwater for up to 1 meter (3.3 feet) or 3 meters (9.8 feet) if they have an IPX8 rating.
+Devices with at least an IPX7 rating can go underwater for up to 1 meter (3.3 feet) or 3 meters (10 feet) if they have an IPX8 rating.

-Such resistance to water is great if you like keeping your headphones clean and washing them thoroughly every once in a while under a tap.
+Such water resistance is great if you like keeping your device clean and washing it under a tap.

-Read more about the difference between waterproof and water-resistant headphones.
+Read more: The difference between waterproof and water-resistant headphones

 Manufacturers use different methods for protecting devices with electronic components.